Mandurah Estuary Bridge Duplication

 • Eastbound traffic will remain in the right-hand lane after the merge point from Old Coast Road and then move back into the left-hand lane before crossing over the bridge.

-This will enable necessary working room for noise wall installation and build the new median strip between old and new approaches.
+This will enable necessary working room for amenity wall installation and build the new median strip between old and new approaches.

-The existing fishing platform remains closed for safety reasons, unrelated to the Mandurah Estuary Bridge Duplication Project works.
+The existing fishing platform remains closed for safety reasons.

 Members of the community are requested to refrain from accessing the construction area to access the fishing platform.
 Fishing and swimming from within the construction area is not recommended.